FaeyUmbrea/module-docs/Writerside/topics/Manual-Mode.md

 ## Caveats

 In this mode, you will be forced to use OBS Websocket.
 You will also have to configure it using the Config UI.
-Which means saving your OBS Websocket password to the world file.
-Any player can extract it from there.